 We will go over most of the prerequisites in the second week of the class.
 If you come across significant difficulties in the second week’s lecture, you would want to consider to not to take this course.

-We will use Slack for discussions outside of class.
-Rather than emailing general questions to a professor or TA, we encourage you to ask your questions through CSE545 Slack Group, so everyone can benefit from the answer and any discussions around it.
+We will use Discord for discussions outside of class.
+Rather than emailing general questions to a professor or TA, we encourage you to ask your questions through CSE545 Discord, so everyone can benefit from the answer and any discussions around it.
+Leveraging the skills from How to Ask Questions the Smart Way will increase the chances of getting your question answered fast.

 We translate a percentage into a letter grade as follows: